 It can be a scary and lonely time while we navigate social distancing and quarantine during the COVID-19 outbreak.
 It’s during these times that we can feel most called to service.
 Although we can’t physically be together, there are ways to stay connected to the populations that we normally encounter during weekly service.
 See below for ways to support, learn, advocate, and pray for those who are marginalized and underserved.
+Also, check out this comprehensive resource on Corporal Works of Mercy put together by the USCCB.

 Hunger and Homelessness